KS1 & KS2 music curriculum

 Description

-In this unit, pupils add simple second parts to songs.
-They rehearse simple chanted vocal or percussive ostinati, adding these to songs they have learnt.
+In this unit pupils add simple vocal accompaniments to songs.
+They learn chanted and sung ostinati, adding these to songs they have learnt.
 Pupils practise in order to improve and understand the importance of maintaining a steady pulse.
-Routines for using percussion are embedded.

 In this unit, pupils continue to develop their sense of pulse, ability to match pitches and sing with some control of dynamics when performing age-appropriate songs.
-Further challenge is added through the introduction of a simple second part, a rhythmic ostinato.
-Introducing a second line that is not melodic introduces pupils to the concept of texture and part-singing without the difficulty of harmony.
-In later units, pupils will sing with melodic second parts and add multiple layers in their instrumental playing.
+Further challenge is added through the introduction of a simple vocal accompaniment, including simple chanted and vocal ostinati.
+Pupils are introduced to the concept of texture and part-singing without the difficulty of singing complex parts.
+In later units, pupils will sing with more complex melodic second parts and add multiple layers in their instrumental playing.

 1. Developing pulse and moving in time to the music